-If there’s one thing most agree on when travelling, it’s that food is a major consideration when picking a destination.
+If there’s one thing most agree on when traveling, it’s that food is a major consideration when picking a destination.

-According to new research from Booking.com, nearly half of Canadian travellers (46%) say they pick a destination for its great food or drink.
-There’s no denying the significance of culinary travel, with 19% of Canadian travellers – rising to 40% of millennials – planning to take a dedicated food tourism trip sometime in 2018.
+According to new research from Booking.com, nearly half of Canadian travelers (46%) say they pick a destination for its great food or drink.
+There’s no denying the significance of culinary travel, with 19% of Canadian travelers – rising to 40% of millennials – planning to take a dedicated food tourism trip sometime in 2018.

 It’s also clear that our appetite is only increasing.
-Almost half (43%) of Canadian travellers are still looking to be more adventurous with the type of cuisine they eat while travelling, rising to 60% of millennials.
-One way to achieve this is to sample the local delicacy while travelling.
-In fact, more than half (56%) of Canadian travellers will try to eat more local food in 2018.
+Almost half (43%) of Canadian travelers are still looking to be more adventurous with the type of cuisine they eat while traveling, rising to 60% of millennials.
+One way to achieve this is to sample the local delicacy while traveling.
+In fact, more than half (56%) of Canadian travelers will try to eat more local food in 2018.

-Below are the top destinations around the world to sample local gastronomy, as revealed by millions of Booking.com traveller reviews.
+Below are the top destinations around the world to sample local gastronomy, as revealed by millions of Booking.com traveler reviews.